perchess/raisim_ros/README.md

-# ROS WRAPPER FOR
+# ROS WRAPPER FOR RAISIM
-# RAISIM, A PHYSICS ENGINE FOR ROBOTICS AND AI RESEARCH (v1.10.1)

 ## Build